Magnitude¶

 Numerator (integer part)¶

-Result: The numerator we would have if a Magnitude
+Result: The numerator we would have if a Magnitude were written as a fraction.
+This result is

-another Magnitude
+another Magnitude.

 For example, the “numerator” of \frac{3\sqrt{3}}{5\pi} would be 3\sqrt{3}.